 In addition to providing clear instructions, consider utilizing technology to streamline the application process.
 Online portals or mobile applications can simplify the collection and submission of necessary documents, reducing paperwork and saving time.

-By embracing such digital tools or other insurance rep software, you empower your clients to complete the enrollment process conveniently and efficiently.
+By embracing such tools or other insurance rep software, you empower your clients to complete the enrollment process conveniently and efficiently.
 Proactively introducing technology-driven solutions such as screen sharing also demonstrates your commitment to staying ahead of the curve and leveraging advancements for the benefit of your clients.